duskjet/aspnetcore-json-rpc/README.md

 ### Specifics

+- The middleware does not verify the `Content-Length` header.
-- In addition to the standard JSON-RPC error codes the middleware may return the following JSON-RPC errors (which are also defined in the `JsonRpcTransportErrorCodes` type):
+- In addition to the standard JSON-RPC error codes the middleware may return the following JSON-RPC errors:

 Code | Reason
 :---: | ---